The Magic Mouse isn't the only option for your Mac

 If you're looking for a basic mouse with no bells and whistles, and you don't want to pay a lot for it, Amazon makes a reliable, simple mouse with no frills in your choice of fun colors.
 It also costs less than a large pizza.

-Low profile: Logitech Pebble M350
+Low profile: Logitech Pebble M350 Wireless Mouse with Bluetooth

-If you're looking for something that has a slim and flat profile, much like the Magic Mouse, the Logitech Pebble is a great choice.
+If you're looking for something with a slim and flat profile, much like the Magic Mouse, the Logitech Pebble is a great choice.
 It does use a USB receiver, but it has a very quiet click, left and right-click buttons, and a tactile and responsive scroll wheel.

-King of the mice: Logitech MX Master 3
+King of the mice: Logitech MX Master 3 Advanced Wireless Mouse for Mac — Space Gray

 Some love the Logitech MX Master 3 because of the shape, while others like it because of its ability to track anywhere (even frosted glass) or because it's rechargeable.
 If you have multiple computers or supported tablets, you can switch between them easier than ever here, too.